News & tips

 However, doing so implies it will no longer have access to its parent’s permissions.

 You can also only want a subset of users to be able to view a particular subsite.
-In this situation, you would break permissions inheritance and establish a higher required level.

 The new inheritance will be passed down to all descendants of the item.

 When it comes to giving subsites more rights, breaking inheritance may be really useful.
-In addition, this is a helpful method for dealing with sensitive data.

 You can read our beginner’s guide to creating a SharePoint site here.